ispikit/ispikit_web_client/README.md

 Following is the content of these messages, after they are parsed (converted from a JSON string to a JavaScript object):

 * `message` might contain an analysis result.
 In this case, it contains 3 fields: `score`, `speed` and `words`, such as `{score: 85, speed: 73, words: "..."}`. `score` is the overall assessment score, between 0 (lowest score) and 100 (highest pronunciation score). `speed` is the measure of speech tempo, measure in phonemes in 10 seconds.
 A value lower than 80 could be considered slow or not fluent. `words` indicate which words have been recognized and mispronounced, the format is as follows: `words` is a string which includes the recognized words, separated by commas, in the form i-j-k-l where:
-    * i is the index of the sentence being practiced.
+    * i is the index of the recognized sentence among the given set of sentences (first sentence has index 0).
     * j is the index of the word within the sentence, starting from 0.
-    * k and l give information on the pronunciation alternative the user said, which is not useful/usable for now.
+    * k and l can be ignored.

     In addition, any word can be followed by a pattern such as MISP-i which means that the ith phoneme was mispronounced.
 That mispronounced phoneme detection should be used carefully as it is not guaranteed to be accurate.
 However, it can be implied that a word with at least one mispronounced phoneme is a mispronounced word.

-    As an example, say you have the sentence "He speaks English and he likes it", and you get:
+    As an example, say you have provided the sentences "This is a horse,He speaks English and he likes it,I am learning English", and you get:

     ```javascript
     result.words="1-0-0-0, 1-1-2-1, 1-2-0-0 MISP-1 MISP-2, 1-4-0-0, 1-5-2-0 MISP-2"
     ```

-    It means that the learner did not say the words "and" and "it", and mispronounced the words "English" and "likes".
+    It means that the learner attempted to say the second sentence (sentence index 1), but did not say the words "and" and "it" (word indexes 3 and 6 missing), and mispronounced the words "English" and "likes".
 * `message` might contain an error code.
 In this case, it looks like `{error: "ERROR_CODE"}`, where ERROR_CODE can be either:
     * `NO_AUDIO`: No audio was received by the server, probably because the time between calls to start and stop was shorter than a buffer length.
     * `INVALID_SENTENCE`: The provided sentence is not valid, for instance it contains words that are not in the dictionary.
 We'll see below how the sentence is given.